TUW-VieVS/VieSchedpp/README.md

 ----

-If you still have troubles installing the software contact me under: _matthias.schartner@geo.tuwien.ac.at_.
+If you still have troubles installing the software contact me under: matthias.schartner@geo.tuwien.ac.at.

 ## Software errors